HexmosTech/Lama2/README.md

 1. [Full documentation @hexmos.com/lama2](https://hexmos.com/lama2/)
 1. Report issues and propose improvements at [Github issues](https://github.com/HexmosTech/Lama2/issues)
 1. Discuss with the community at [Discord](https://discord.gg/zTmxXA6F) and [Github Discussions](https://github.com/HexmosTech/Lama2/discussions)

+## Acknowledgements

+1. The excellent VSCode ecosystem helping us develop our [VSCode extension](https://github.com/HexmosTech/Lama2Code)
+1. httpie-go: A golang version of httpie which we have forked and integrated with Lama2.
+[Source](https://github.com/HexmosTech/httpie-go)
+1. httpsnippet: A HAR Request to multi-language converter; we use a custom fork of [httpsnippet](https://github.com/HexmosTech/httpsnippet) for code generation from l2 files.
+1. goja: A pure golang based JS interpreter with great, correct implementation of ECMA5.
+We use [goja](https://github.com/dop251/goja) for JS processor blocks in multi-stage API files.